cloudflare/cloudflare-docs/content/workers/observability/logging-workers.md

 ---
 pcx_content_type: concept
-title: Logging from Workers
+title: Log from Workers
-weight: 4
 ---

-# Logging from Workers
+# Log from Workers

 You can access logs and exceptions for your Workers using the dashboard or [`wrangler tail`](/workers/wrangler/commands/#tail).